digital-progress/women-cinema/content/authors/alice-micci/_index.md

 ---
 # Display name
-title: Alice Missi
+title: Alice Micci

 # Full Name (for SEO)
 first_name: Alice
-last_name: Missi
+last_name: Micci

 # Is this the primary user of the site?
 superuser: true